Nine-year-old Natalia is the girl she is today thanks to a breakthrough medical discovery made when she was a toddler.

 “At two she would be running and try to stop, and instead of stopping she would fall over,” her mother, Beti, said.

 “She’d lose her balance whenever she got sick and then she’d get better again.
 But when she was three she had a major relapse and lost the ability to walk.
 She just couldn’t stand up; the whole room was spinning around her.”

-There had previously been no explanation for Natalia’s balance problems, but that all changed after researchers at the Kids Research Institute identified a new disorder that could help explain why children suddenly develop movement and psychiatric problems.
+There had previously been no explanation for Natalia’s balance problems, but that all changed after researchers at Kids Research identified a new disorder that could help explain why children suddenly develop movement and psychiatric problems.

 As a result of the research developments, A/Prof Brilot-Turville was able to create a test to detect the antibody, which for Natalia, who tested positive, was life changing.

 Professor Dale was able to start Natalia on an oral steroid treatment and intravenous immunoglobulin almost immediately and within a few months, her symptoms had disappeared completely.